Axioms for infinite matroids: Alternative axiom systems and historical links

 \section{Alternative axiom systems and historical links}

-In the late 1960s and early '70s, a number of researchers---including Bean, Higgs, Klee, Minty and Las Vergnas---responded to Rado's~\cite{Rado66matroids} challenge to develop a theory of non-finitary infinite matroids, one that would allow for the kind of duality that was known from finite matroids but incompatible with the finitary infinite matroids that had so far been studied. \COMMENT{} This resulted in a flurry of related but not easily compatible proposals of how such structures might be defined, of which Higgs's {\em B-matroids\/} were but one among many. \footnote{Even Higgs himself studied various notions in parallel, including `C-matroids', `transitive spaces', `finitely transitive spaces', `dually transitive spaces', `exchange spaces' and `dually exchange spaces'---as well as two more general structures with duality that he calls `spaces' and `matroids'.}
+In the late 1960s and early '70s, a number of researchers---including Bean, Higgs, Klee, Minty and Las Vergnas---responded to Rado's~\cite{Rado66matroids} challenge to develop a theory of non-finitary infinite matroids that would allow for the kind of duality known from finite matroids. \COMMENT{} This resulted in a flurry of related but not easily compatible proposals of how such structures might be defined, of which Higgs's {\em B-matroids\/} were but one among many. \footnote{Higgs himself studied various notions in parallel, including `C-matroids', `transitive spaces', `finitely transitive spaces', `dually transitive spaces', `exchange spaces' and `dually exchange spaces'---as well as two more general structures with duality that he calls `spaces' and `matroids'.}

-It was only several years later that Oxley clarified the situation in two ways: he found a simple set of axioms that characterized Higgs's B-matroids~\cite{Oxley78}, and he showed that any theory of finite or infinite matroids with notions of duality and minors that defaulted to the existing finite notions when the structure was finite would have as its models precisely those B-matroids.
+It was only several years later that Oxley clarified the situation in two ways: he found a simple set of axioms that characterized Higgs's B-matroids~\cite{Oxley78}, and he showed that any theory of finite or infinite matroids with notions of duality and minors that defaulted to the existing finite notions when the structure was finite would have as its models some subclass of those B-matroids.
+In particular, the models of our matroid axioms proposed in Section~\ref{axioms} must be B-matroids.
+We shall prove in this section that they are all the B-matroids.
+Recall, however, that the tame matroids we introduced in Section~\ref{thin} form a smaller class of matroids that is also closed under duality and minors.

-Oxley's axioms for B-matroids are of `mixed type': they can be stated either in terms of independent sets or in terms of bases, but each version contains elements of the other.
-Our first result in this section is a direct proof \COMMENT{} that our axiom systems from Section~\ref{axioms} are equivalent to Oxley's axioms for B-matroids.
-These are the four statements in the theorem below, with (IM) rephrased to fit our terminology:
+Our proof that infinite matroids, as introduced in this paper, are precisely the B-matroids in the sense of Higgs builds on Oxley's axiomatization of the latter: we show that our axiom systems from Section~\ref{axioms} are equivalent to Oxley's axioms for B-matroids.
+These are of `mixed type': they can be stated either in terms of independent sets or in terms of bases, but each version contains elements of the other.
+In one flavour, they are the four statements in Theorem~\ref{Bmatroids} below, with (IM) rephrased to fit our terminology: